 2. Choose loci as you learn & use the palace to help you structure the material: A common grievance about memory palaces is that they take too long to make.
 Why spend time crafting a palace when you could be learning and practicing?
 When using memory palaces to learn (unlike for competitions), I don't create my palaces beforehand.
 I keep a running worksheet of potential palaces (eg, college gym, college cafeteria, restaurant x, store y, etc.), but I don't choose the individual loci within those palaces until I'm actually in the process of learning.
 Bottom line: It doesn't amount to much extra time at all.
 For example, let's say I'm learning about antibiotics, and at the start of the chapter I decide to use my elementary school as my palace.
 As I learn, I follow a path organically through the school, choosing rooms/areas to neatly house my images for each chunk of info.
 Let's say I've just used the school lobby as my dedicated area for the drug class tetracyclines.
 Now, the next chunk of info being about the drug chloramphenicol, I might choose the room just right of the lobby to house all my high-yield chloramphenicol images, selecting loci within that room to fit the facts.
 This approach allows me to choose rooms/areas/loci that most appropriately match the material.
 Alternatively, if I come across an out-of-context list I want to encode (eg, while working practice questions), I might choose the first space that springs to mind (eg, list of insulin upregulators → Turk and JD's apartment from the TV show Scrubs, since Turk has diabetes).
 In these ways, I don't spend time beforehand plotting out routes and selecting loci with no visible goal.
 The as-needed creation of palaces fits quite seamlessly with my own analysis of what's worth memorizing and how I should structure it, so I find it actually fosters critical thinking about the material.

 3. Use spaced repetition & practice testing: There are definitely tricks for making stronger images (eg, I shoot for ≤3 images per locus), but fading images are an inevitable problem to some extent.
 No matter how great my images are, I generally find myself having to review the information a few times.
-To do this, I use spaced repetition using Anki (a flashcard-based spaced repetition software, or SRS).
-I write concise descriptions of my mnemonics into a "mnemonics" field on the flashcards.
+To do this, I use spaced repetition via Anki, a flashcard-based spaced repetition software (SRS).
+I write concise descriptions of my mnemonics into a "mnemonics" field on the SRS flashcards (I'd estimate about 1/4 of all my cards have associated mnemonics).
 After about 2-3 active reviews, the info tends to stick well.
 The cognitive psychology literature is clear that spaced repetition is a key component of building lasting retention.
 Learning research is also clear that active, effortful recall of material is always best for long-term retention (ie, don't just passively reread through Anki flashcards; actively trying to answer the question yourself is critical for lasting recall).
 I may do targeted rereading when I've failed to recall a particular fact, but I try not to simply reread blindly.
 I also work in as many vignette-based practice questions (from Qbanks like UWorld, etc.) as I can.
 There's no substitute for that.
 You have to practice how you perform, and for medicine, the important exams (USMLEs) are all vignette-based.
+Proper question interpretation is often as important as knowledge.
 I devote the bulk of my overall study time to these vignette-based Qbanks (~4:1 Qbank:Anki once I've made an initial pass through the material).
-I generally make flashcards for high-yield material I've missed doing practice questions, and I prioritize these in my Anki reviews.
+I generally make flashcards for high-yield material I've missed doing practice questions.
 While daily reviews aren't always fun, I believe an optimal learning strategy contains not just book learning/review, not just practical experience, but a mix of the two.
 If I had to choose between mnemonics and spaced repetition/practice testing, I'd choose spaced repetition/practice testing every time.
 But that's the beautiful thing—you don't have to pick.
 Use them synergistically, and as several studies show, their combined benefits are all the greater.